-Agree with HMRC Shares and Assets Valuation (SAV) the value of shares you want to offer employees in exchange for certain employee rights
+Find out how to get shares valued by the HMRC Shares and Assets Valuation (SAV) team if you want to offer employees shares in exchange for certain employee rights.

 SAV may need to ask further questions based on your answers.
 It will only ask for information it considers relevant.

-How long valuations are valid for
+How long employee shareholder valuations are valid for

 If you have already awarded the shares, the valuation will apply for the date of the award only.